Best WordPress Plugins to Use in 2026

 The idea was to give users the chance to make better-looking pages.
 Some appreciated the new addition, but many were unhappy because they had grown too used to the traditional editor and found it difficult to adjust to the new design.

 WordPress’s core development team heard the outcry and released the Classic Editor plugin.
-It has already amassed over 5 million downloads, which goes to show that many still prefer the classic way of editing content.
+It has already amassed over 9 million downloads, which goes to show that many still prefer the classic way of editing content.

 10. Elementor

 Using various templates, blocks, and widgets, you can create a professional-looking design even without previous experience.
-The 5 million active installations and 5,000 five-star user reviews signify that Elementor really does its job tremendously.
+The 10 million active installations and 6,000 five-star user reviews signify that Elementor really does its job tremendously.

 11. WPForms

 A drag-and-drop interface is also at the core of the next plugin on our list – WPForms.
-Creating forms that users can interact with is extremely important in this day and age, and WPForms is arguably the easiest way to do it.
+Creating forms that users can interact with is extremely important in this day and age, and WPForms is arguably the easiest way to do so.

-Regardless if you want to create a contact form, get your visitors to sign up for a newsletter, or get signups for a cause, WPForms is there for you.
+Whether you want to create a contact form, get your visitors to sign up for a newsletter, or get signups for a cause, WPForms is there for you.
 It flaunts a beginner-friendly interface with virtually limitless options.

 You can easily rearrange the fields, drop-down menus, and buttons, enable and disable labels, and even apply specific CSS rules to your forms.
 There’s an integrated anti-spam feature, and you can also use reCAPTCHA in your login forms.

-13. WPML
+12. WPML

-14. Yoast SEO
+13. Yoast SEO

 Yoast ensures search engines instantly know what your website is all about.